nfugal/bastion/README.md

 I prefer to use the bastion with the [ProxyJump](https://www.redhat.com/sysadmin/ssh-proxy-bastion-proxyjump) directive in a client's `~/.ssh/config` file.
 Much less typing than specifying things every single time you connect to a target host.

-For example, placing the following in a client's `~/.ssh/config` would allow accessing `targetmachine1` through the bastion with a simple `ssh targetmachine1` rather than the longer and more tedious to type `ssh -J dev@bastion.local.lan:9022 user@targetmachine1`.
-Additionally you can specify multiple target hosts in a client's `~/.ssh/config`
+For example, placing the following in a client's `~/.ssh/config` would allow accessing `targetmachine1` through the bastion with a simple `ssh targetmachine1`, rather than the longer and more tedious to type `ssh -J dev@bastion.local.lan:9022 user@targetmachine1`.
+You can specify multiple target hosts, and many other things, in a client's `~/.ssh/config`

 ```ssh-config
 ### bastion host definition